Three Topics in Non-decomposability of Generalized Multiplicative Connectives: Abstract

 \section{Abstract}

-Danos and Regnier introduced generalized (non-binary) multiplicative connectives in (Danos and Regnier, 1989).
-They showed that there exist the generalized multiplicative connectives which cannot be defined by any combinations of the tensor and par rules in the multiplicative fragment of linear logic.
-These connectives are called {\it non-decomposable generalized multiplicative connectives} (ibid, p.192).
-In this short note, we investigate the notion of Danos and Regnier's non-decomposability and give three results concerning (non-)decomposability of generalized multiplicative connectives.
+Danos and Regnier introduced generalized (non-binary) multiplicative connectives in Danos and Regnier \cite{DR}.
+They showed that there exist generalized multiplicative connectives that cannot be defined by any combination of the tensor and par rules in the multiplicative fragment of linear logic.
+Such connectives are called non-decomposable generalized multiplicative connectives \cite[p.192]{DR}.

+The non-decomposability of logical connectives can be regarded as a proof-theoretic and syntactic counterpart of functional completeness for cut-free proofs.
+In this short note, we investigate Danos and Regnier's notion of non-decomposability and present three results concerning the (non-)decomposability of generalized multiplicative connectives.